-The analysis, led by Goldsmiths, University of London, found most evidence for mindfulness-based interventions improving psychological wellbeing in people aged over 55 who experience insomnia symptoms.
-Out of other approaches not involving medication, moderate exercise and behavioural sleep restriction techniques were also shown to reduce depression symptoms in older insomnia sufferers.
+The analysis, led by Goldsmiths, University of London, found that mindfulness-based interventions can potentially improve psychological wellbeing in people aged over 55 who experience insomnia symptoms.
+Out of other approaches not involving medication, behavioural sleep restriction techniques were also shown to potentially reduce depression symptoms in older insomnia sufferers.

 Rotem Perach, study author and Teaching Fellow in Psychology at Goldsmiths said: “Our evidence suggests that pill-free approaches to treating insomnia can make older people not only sleep better but also feel less depressed, anxious, or tired.

-“We also identified which techniques show the most promise with practising mindfulness meditations or performing moderate physical exercise both able to reduce depression symptoms in older insomnia sufferers.
+“We also conducted qualitative anaylsis to identify which techniques show the most promise with practising mindfulness meditations in particular potentially able to reduce depression symptoms in older insomnia sufferers.
 What is encouraging is that such techniques may offer dual benefits to older persons by improving both types of symptoms.”

 The team behind the study believes that randomized controlled trials are needed to confirm the effectiveness of approaches such as mindfulness or moderate exercise in treating older persons with comorbid insomnia and clinical and subclinical depression.